bryankhelven/genipapo/README.md

 This repository contains all files utilized in the paper titled "Genipapo: A Multigenre Dependency Parser for Brazilian Portuguese," accepted at the 15th STIL (Symposium on Information and Human Language Technology).
 It includes the proposed model, which enables parsing of Portuguese texts.

-An implementation of this model is available in an online interface at the address: https://genipapo-parser.azurewebsites.net.
+- An implementation of this parser is available in an online interface at the address: https://genipapo-parser.azurewebsites.net.

 ## Requirements